- Transformations are used to perform ETL tasks.

 When you select the AEL-Spark engine for running your transformation, AEL matches steps in your transformation to the native operators in the Spark engine.
 For example, if your transformation contains a Hadoop File Input step, AEL uses an equivalent Spark operator.
 AEL builds a transformation definition for Spark, which moves execution directly to the cluster, leveraging Spark’s ability to coordinate large amount of data over multiple nodes.

 AEL must be configured before using the Spark engine.
 Refer your Pentaho or IT administrator to Set up the Adaptive Execution Layer (AEL) for more details.
 Once configured, you can select the Spark engine through run configurations.
 See Run Configurations for more details.

-Some transformation steps and job entries have virtual file system (VFS) dialog boxes in place of the traditional local file system windows.
+You can access files through some transformation steps and job entries with Virtual File System (VFS) connections in place of the traditional local file system windows.

 Logging and performance monitoring

 Configure logging to monitor transformation or job performance.

 The following topics help to extend your knowledge of PDI beyond basic setup and use: